Education Loan

 • J-1 visa Exchange Visitor Program participants

-The system is crucial in maintaining US national security while also allowing legal entry of F, M and J nonimmigrants to the US for cultural and educational exchange.
+The system is crucial in maintaining US national security while also allowing legal entry of students and their dependents to the USA under F, M and J visas.

 The SEVP-certified schools use the system for the following functions: